Measuring Fitness: Aerobic Capacity

 The most important principle to keep in mind if you want to improve your VO2max is exercise intensity not exercise duration.

 For people who are terribly out of shape, simply walking at a brisk pace while swinging your arms will be enough to improve aerobic capacity.
 In one study, patients with coronary heart disease (average age 61 yrs) improved their VO2max by 17% after completing 36 sessions of aerobic training over a period of 3 months (Ades PA, et al. 2006).
 In another study, patients with coronary heart disease improved their VO2max 16% by walking on a treadmill.
 Note that these people were in very poor aerobic condition and walking was enough to push their exercise HR up to 85-95% of their maximum (Karlsen T, et al. 2008).
 However, those who are already in "decent" shape (aerobically) will need to do something more strenuous than walking.
-The important detail here is to push your exercise heart rate up quite a bit.
+The important detail here is to push your heart rate up quite a bit when you exercise.

 .....But, a sustained (ie., continuous) exercise session at a high intensity isn't always mandatory.
 That's where "interval" training comes in.
 Plenty of research shows that short "bursts" of effort can very effectively improve aerobic capacity.
 This topic is reviewed thoroughly in: "Interval Training".